aakashsur/docker-hic-qc/README.md

 # Hi-C QC in Docker

 [Phase Genomics](https://phasegenomics.github.io/) has a rich Hi-C quality control report.
-Here I put the [hic_qc.py](https://github.com/phasegenomics/hic_qc) in a container, and it is publically available via Docker Hub.
+This is a containerization of [hic_qc.py](https://github.com/phasegenomics/hic_qc) and it is publically available via Docker Hub.

 ## Usage